drumee/synology-hosted/README.md

 - ns2.example.org

 ### Prepare your Internet Router
+If your NAS is not inside a private network or you don't need address translation or ports mapping, you can skip this section and jump to [Prepare your Drumee Volumes](#prepare-your-drumee-volumes)

 - Refer to you ISP to know how to change your network settings
 - Log into you Internet Router
 - Check your IP addresses.
 Keep them noted.
 You may have IPV4 and IPV6.
 At least one of them is reuired.
 They must be public, i.e reachable from Public Internet.